About the PhyloGenome project

 Next, you will add a picture of the species to the card (item 5 in Figure 2).
 Navigate to the Elements tab on the left panel and use the search box to find pictures of your species.
 You can try to search either by the common or the scientific species name.
 Choose a real photograph with a background; please do not use a drawing, as we prefer to keep the same style across all the cards.
 To add the picture of your choice to the template, drag it on top of the species picture frame to attach the chosen picture to it; it will be automatically resized to fit the right dimensions.
 Do not worry if the image you have chosen is part of the premium features.
 Even if you see the picture with a watermark, we will remove it before sending the card to print.

 After, add the icons corresponding to the areas of genomic interest for your species (up to three; item 7 in Figure 2).
-Download the icons (areas.zip) and extract the images.
+Download the icons from the links below.
 In Canva, navigate to the Uploads tab on the left panel and upload the icons (you can either click the Upload files button and select them from your computer, or drag the icons to the left panel).
 Next, drag an icon from the left panel on top of a circle to attach the icon to the circle.
 Fill in the circles from right to left.
 If your species card uses less than three circles, delete the left-most, non-used extra frames (click the frame and then click the bin icon).

 Finally, add a background color for the card.
 Click Position on the top panel and then Layers on the left panel.
 Select the second layer (white rectangle).
 Then, click the rainbow square on the top panel and choose a color on the left panel.
 A good option is to choose a Canva’s suggested color based on the species picture (Photo colors section).
 Please make sure that the chosen color is light; you can adjust its saturation and luminosity by clicking the rainbow box with a plus sign on top of the left panel (Figure 6).
 The chosen color will be applied to the card background.